peirlincklab/ToFiE/paper/paper.md

 Begin your paper with a summary of the high-level functionality of your software for a non-specialist reader.
 Avoid jargon in this section.

 # Statement of need
+A Statement of need section that clearly illustrates the research purpose of the software and places it in the context of related work.

 `Gala` is an Astropy-affiliated Python package for galactic dynamics.
 Python enables wrapping low-level languages (e.g., C) for speed without losing